mncastro2006/thinkerbellshackercupmvp/RUNNING.md

    **Student**, and enter the code.
 5. Play through the 3 stories.
 Each finished story auto-saves to the backend.
-6. After the last story, the student sees an evaluation screen, and the parent's dashboard/profile shows a full feedback report (strengths, weaknesses, and recommended next steps).
+6. After the last story, the student sees an evaluation screen, and the parent's dashboard/profile shows a full AI-curated feedback report (strengths, weaknesses, and recommended next steps) based on the child's quiz results.

 ## 6. Stopping / resetting